Typha latifolia: Distribution and habitat

 T. latifolia is an "obligate wetland" species, meaning that it is always found in or near water.
 The species generally grows in flooded areas where the water depth does not exceed 0.8 m, but has also been reported growing in floating mats in slightly deeper water.
 It grows mostly in fresh water but also occurs in slightly brackish marshes.
 The species can displace other species native to salt marshes upon reduction in salinity.
 Under such conditions the plant may be considered aggressive since it interferes with preservation of the salt marsh habitat.

-T. latifolia shares its range with other related species, and hybridizes with Typha angustifolia, narrow-leaf cattail, to form Typha × glauca (T. angustifolia × T. latifolia), white cattail.
-Common cattail is usually found in shallower water than narrow-leaf cattail.
+T. latifolia shares its range with other related species, and hybridizes with Typha angustifolia (lesser bulrush or narrow-leaf cattail) to form Typha × glauca (T. angustifolia × T. latifolia).
+T. latifolia is usually found in shallower water than T. angustifolia.

 Uses

 Traditionally, the plant has been a part of certain indigenous cultures of British Columbia, as a source of food, medicine, and for other uses.
 The rhizomes are edible after cooking and removing the skin, while peeled stems and leaf bases can be eaten raw or cooked.
 The young flower spikes, young shoots, and sprouts at the end of the rootstocks are edible as well.
-The pollen from the mature cones can be used as a flavoring.
+The pollen from the mature cones can be used as a flavouring.
 The starchy rootstalks are ground into meal by Native Americans.

 It is not advisable to eat specimens deriving from polluted water as it absorbs pollutants and in fact is used as a bioremediator.
 Specimens with a very bitter or spicy taste should not be eaten.

+In Greece, the plant is used in a dried form for traditional chair making, namely in the woven seat of the chair.
+To prepare the material, the plant is collected in the summer and left to dry for 40–50 days.

+In San Francisco, a town in the Pacijan Island of the Camotes Islands of Cebu, Philippines, the plant, known by the name Soli-soli, is used as a type of weaving fibre and/or material in making mats, bags, hats, and other organic accessories and ornaments.
+Soli-soli weaving is considered as one of the main livelihoods of the townspeople, showcasing the local crafts of the San Franciscohanons, as well as offering a viable outlet for cultural expression and eco-tourism.
+The town even celebrates the overabundance of this plant in the island and the weaving industry through the Soli-soli Festival, a festival of thanksgiving dedicated to Saint Joseph, the patron saint of the town.
+The festival is celebrated around the 19th of March, the solemnity of St. Joseph, the Spouse of Mary.
+The townspeople incorporate the plant in their festival costumes, oftentimes wearing outfits made completely from woven Soli-soli.